 Gather information from the at-fault driver, other drivers and witnesses

-After a car accident that is not your fault it is very important that you obtain the following information from all of the drivers and owners (when they are not also the drivers) of the vehicles involved in your crash as well as any witnesses:
+In Michigan, after a car accident that is not your fault it is very important that you obtain the following information from all of the drivers and owners (when they are not also the drivers) of the vehicles involved in your crash as well as any witnesses:

 - Phone number